Tire Blowout: Common Causes and How To Prevent Them

 Is a Tire Blowout Loud?

-Usually yes, but it's not a rule set in stone though.
-In most cases, a tire blowout generates a pretty loud boom that the driver feels strongly in the cabin.
-This boom usually confuses the driver and makes him panic.
+Yes, but it's not a rule set in stone though.
+A tire blowout generates a pretty loud boom that the driver feels strongly in the cabin.
 After the boom, the driver usually hears the tire deflating rapidly, which emits a specific sound of air discharge.
-However, there are other scenarios in which the tire blowout may look different from the scenario above, depending on the severity of the problem.

 Can a Tire Blowout At Low Speeds?

-Even if less often, a blowout can occur even at a relatively low speed.
-One of the premises for a tire blowout is its condition.
+A blowout can occur even at low speed, even if it is less common.
 If the tire is in bad condition and its sidewall is compromised, the blowout can even occur when the vehicle is standing still.

 Can You Drive on a Blowout?

-It is not at all recommended to continue driving following a blowout.
-The safest thing to do is to slow down gradually to the nearest safe place.
-The severely damaged tire will not allow you to drive at speed.
-What you have to do is counter-steer to balance in the direction you want to go until you stop definitively.
-Don't forget: no brake slamming!
-You better pull the brakes gradually and intermittently to gain traction.
-Your goal is to stop on the roadside safe and sound.
+It is not recommended to continue driving following a blowout.
+The driver should slow down gradually to the nearest safe place.
+The blown-out tire cannot roll at speed because of its severely compromised condition.
+The driver should counter-steer to balance in the direction he wants to go until full stop.
+No brake slamming!
+Pull the brakes gradually and intermittently to gain traction.

 Why Trust Us?

-• our team concentrates experts in the automotive field, qualified mechanics, and trained customer service representatives who work for a common goal: provide top-notch assistance in all tire-related matters;
+NeoTires has been in the tire industry for more than 5 years.
+During this time, we became professionals in this field, providing high-quality products and services.
+Our team gathers experts in the automotive field, qualified mechanics, and trained customer service representatives who work for a common goal: to provide top-notch assistance in all tire-related matters.

 So far, these criteria have helped us to establish a beautiful and fruitful relationship with our customers.
-If you are looking for a team with these values, here we are to help you, just as we helped thousands of existing clients.
+If you are looking for a team with these values, here we are to help you!
 Drive safe and choose your tires wisely!

 Brian Darr is a passion-driven enthusiast who has become an expert in the tire industry.
 His passion for rubber started with his first driving experience.
 He firmly believes that the performance and safety of any vehicle are due, first of all, to the quality of the tires mounted on it.